"At a non-towered airport, can I call the overlying Approach or Center to arrange flight following before departing?" — Ed P.

-“Generally No. This is not a good idea for several reasons.
-There may be some local procedures that are different at other airports, but your focus on departing a non-towered airport should be on the Common Traffic Advisory Frequency and local traffic.
+Your focus when departing a non-towered airport should be on the Common Traffic Advisory Frequency and local traffic.
 Once you are safely clear of the pattern, then you can contact ATC for Flight Following.

-Some special procedures may apply in the certain areas – such as the SFRA, or Special Flight Rules Area around the Washington DC.
+Some special procedures may apply in certain areas, such as the Special Flight Rules Area (SFRA) around Washington DC.
 Special training is also required to operate in these areas.
 Be careful!